 About the [email protected] Project

-[email protected] is a distributed computing project — it harnesses the spare processing power of volunteers’ computers all around the world to help research and fight diseases.
-By sending parts of a protein or molecular problem out to volunteers’ computers for processing, [email protected] has in-effect one of the largest supercomputers in the world devoted to medical problems.
+The simulation work [email protected] does is very processor intensive.
+That’s not a problem, since [email protected] is a massive distributed computing project — it harnesses the spare processing power of volunteers’ computers all around the world to run its simulations.
+By sending parts of a protein or molecular simulation out to volunteers’ computers for processing and then returning the results, [email protected] has in-effect the fastest supercomputer on Earth.

 Coronavirus (COVID-19) was just added to the list of diseases that [email protected] is working on: these include Alzheimer’s, Cancer, Huntington’s, and Parkinson’s.